 Associate Professor, Systematic Theology

-Room 112; ext.
+Room 311; ext.
 225

 Gordon joined the Regis faculty in 1996 after working on the program staff at the Jesuit Center for Social Faith and Justice in Toronto and serving as the Executive Director of Camp Ekon, a Jesuit sponsored youth leadership program in Muskoka, Ontario.
-He has been a Senior Resident at Massey College at the University of Toronto and the Institute for Ecumenical and Cultural Research at St. John's University, Collegeville, Minnesota.
-Gordon is a literary trustee for the estate of the Canadian Jesuit philosopher and theologian Bernard Lonergan.
-He is serves on the board of directors of Covenant House (Toronto), the Jesuit Forum for Social Faith and Justice and the Lonergan Research Institute.
-He represents the Canadian Catholic Bishops on the Churches’ Council on Theological Education.
-Gordon complements his academic work by preaching regularly in local parishes and doing popular education.
+He has been a Senior Resident at Massey College at the University of Toronto and a Scholar in Residence at the Institute for Ecumenical and Cultural Research at St. John's University, Collegeville, Minnesota.He served on the Board of Directors of Covenant House, Toronto from 2001 to 2015 and represented the Canadian Conference of Catholic Bishops on the Churches’ Council on Theological Education.
+He served as Dean of Regis College from 2005 to 2014.

-Gordon is particpating in a collaborative pilot project with Crivella West Inc, a knowledge firm based in Pittsburgh, the John M. Kelly Library of the University of St. Michael's College, the University of Toronto Press and other partners to explore the application of advance algorithms to the analysis of digitzed corpuses of theological authors.
+Gordon particpates in a collaborative pilot project with Crivella West Inc, a knowledge firm based in Pittsburgh, the John M. Kelly Library of the University of St. Michael's College, the University of Toronto Press, the Lonergan Research Institute and other partners to explore the application of advance algorithms to the analysis of digitized corpuses of theological authors.